 - Local product inventory feed – at least once a day.

-Product Ratings Feed
+Product Ratings feed

 For ratings to show up on the product listings merchants have to send the product reviews to Google:

 - by uploading feeds to the Merchant Center account;

 If the second option is preferred, Google will get the data directly from the aggregators and there will be no need for the merchant to submit the feed.
 However, if reviews are collected via the retailer's website, then creating a Google Product Rating Feed is necessary.

 Failing to comply with this requirement can lead to your ineligibility to participate in the Product Ratings program.